SciML/SciMLBase.jl/docs/src/interfaces/PDE.md

-The vision for the common PDE interface is that a user should only have to specify their PDE once, mathematically, and have instant access to everything as simple as a finite difference method with constant grid spacing, to something as complex as a distributed multi-GPU discrete Galerkin method.
+The vision for the common PDE interface is that a user should only have to specify their PDE once, mathematically, and have instant access to everything as simple as a finite difference method with constant grid spacing, to something as complex as a distributed multi-GPU discontinuous Galerkin method.

 The key to the common PDE interface is a separation of the symbolic handling from the numerical world.
 All of the discretizers should not "solve" the PDE, but